My Key to Co-Parenting Success Is Not "Putting My Children First"

 6. Be a team.

 When it comes to significant health, education, or discipline issues, work together.
-As I mentioned before, my ex and I meet in person to talk about important issues so that we can speak to the kids as a united front.
+As I mentioned before, my co-parent and I meet in person to talk about important issues so that we can speak to the kids as a united front.

 7. Pick your battles.